subzeroid/instagrapi/README.md

 The bot doesn't like or follow, if cooldown values are over, **for the day or for the current hour** (till 00 of the next hour) cooldown periods are account defined.
 So, if you finish likes and follows for one account, you can jump to the next one.

-Bots act in this way:
+Bots act in this order:
 - Randomly unfollow random number of users
+- It unfollow just the users followed by the script, at least after 30 days
 - It downloads the thumbnails of the media
 - randomly download some image/video/album full resolution
 - rendomly likes it